cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

 ```

 in this folder to spin up pull docker images, spin up containers (using stack manager) and copy files into container volumes.

+Make sure you have access to the CMCL Docker registry.
+You can test your access by runing
+    ```console
+    docker login docker.cmclinnovations.com
+    ```
+If you are not already logged in then, when prompted, enter the username and password you were given.

 Work example: